movementkitchen/website/src/blog/foods-that-make-our-bellies-rounder/index.md

 You can try incorporating *probiotic-rich foods* into your diet, such as yogurt, kefir, sauerkraut, kimchi contain strains of bacteria that support a healthy gut.
 If you find lactose difficult to digest, go for the lactose-free or no-dairy probiotics.

 Again, everyone is different, listen to your body and observe which foods work or don’t work for you.
-But as a rule of thumb, a *balanced diet*, plenty of *water* and *moderate portion sizes* are a good start.
+But as a rule of thumb, a *balanced diet*, plenty of *water* and *moderate portion sizes* could be a good start.

 Stay tuned for the next post on bloating, exploring how hormones influence digestion in women.